The 10 Android VPNs actually worth installing

 • Stealth protocol: TLS-wrapped tunnel for networks that block standard VPN ports.

-• Free tier: Unlimited data on three locations; the only safe free Android VPN to install.
+• Free tier: Unlimited data on three locations, the strongest no-catch free tier on this list.

 Where it falls short: Streaming unblock list is shorter than Nord, Express, or Surfshark.
-Plus tier is required for Netflix and BBC iPlayer access; the free tier does not unblock streamers.
+The Plus tier is required for Netflix and BBC iPlayer; the free tier does not unblock streamers.

 Pricing: Free tier with no data cap; Plus around 3.49 USD per month (two-year); Unlimited bundle near 8.99 USD per month.